samizzo/pixie/README.md

 }
 ```

-Note that the pixel byte order differs depending on the platform, so it is best to use
+The pixel byte order is BGRx (from LSB to MSB).
+On macOS, the pixel buffer is transformed
-the MAKE_RGB(r, g, b) macro to set pixels.
+from BGR to RGB.

 ### Examples